-Julius had reported for the British Daily Telegraph for a decade as a foreign correspondent, mostly covering wars and conflicts including Bosnia, Kosovo, Afghanistan, Iraq, Chechnya and Sierra Leone.
+Julius worked for the British Daily Telegraph for a decade as a foreign correspondent.
+He mostly covered wars including Bosnia, Kosovo, Afghanistan, Iraq, Chechnya and Sierra Leone.

-In 2002 he was posted to Moscow to cover Russia under Vladimir Putin and, while on assignment, he met Kristin, bureau chief for the Reuters News Agency, in her native Estonia.
-They lived together in Russia for several months.
+In 2002 he was posted to Moscow to write about Russia under Vladimir Putin.
+While on assignment, he met Kristin, the bureau chief for the Reuters News Agency, in her native Estonia.
+They then lived together in Russia for several months.

 Craving open spaces and a new life in the wild, Kristin and Julius decided to move to Canada.
-After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch and borrowed from relatives and banks to raise the money for a down-payment.
+After a chance visit while driving across British Columbia they fell in love with Grizzly Bear Ranch.

 More than a decade on, Julius and Kristin now run a small luxury wilderness lodge with six well-appointed cabins and gorgeous views over a blue-green river.

 Each year Julius and Kristin take in a small number of guests who come to experience their verdant British Columbia valley, its flora and fauna, and the hauntingly beautiful surrounding mountains.

-In the summer you will hike in high alpine meadows to take in the stunning views and raft on the river that runs past the ranch.
+During the summer we hike in high alpine meadows to take in the stunning views and raft on the river that runs past the ranch.

-In the autumn guests come from all over the world to view grizzly bears.
+In the autumn guests come from all over the world to stay with us and view grizzly bears.

-If you are interested in knowing more about a holiday at the ranch, please drop us an email and we will respond with full details of our offerings, prices and availability.
+If you are interested in knowing more about a holiday at the ranch, please drop us an email.
+We will respond with full details of our offerings, prices and availability.